-Precautions While Using Glucagon Emergency Kit
+Precautions while using Glucagon Emergency Kit

 Patients with diabetes should be aware of the symptoms of hypoglycemia (low blood sugar).
 These symptoms may develop in a very short time and may result from:

-- using too much insulin (“insulin reaction”) or as a side effect from oral antidiabetic medicines.
+- using too much insulin (“insulin reaction”) or as a side effect from oral antidiabetic medicines

-- delaying or missing a scheduled snack or meal.
+- delaying or missing a scheduled snack or meal

-- sickness (especially with vomiting or diarrhea).
+- sickness (especially with vomiting or diarrhea)

 - exercising more than usual.

-Unless corrected, hypoglycemia will lead to unconsciousness, convulsions (seizures), and possibly death.
+Unless corrected, hypoglycemia will lead to unconsciousness, seizures, and possibly death.
 Early symptoms of hypoglycemia include: anxious feeling, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool pale skin, difficulty in concentrating, drowsiness, excessive hunger, fast heartbeat, headache, nausea, nervousness, nightmares, restless sleep, shakiness, slurred speech, and unusual tiredness or weakness.

 Symptoms of hypoglycemia can differ from person to person.
 It is important that you learn your own signs of low blood sugar so that you can treat it quickly.
 It is a good idea also to check your blood sugar to confirm that it is low.

 You should know what to do if symptoms of low blood sugar occur.
 Eating or drinking something containing sugar when symptoms of low blood sugar first appear will usually prevent them from getting worse, and will probably make the use of glucagon unnecessary.
-Good sources of sugar include glucose tablets or gel, corn syrup, honey, sugar cubes or table sugar (dissolved in water), fruit juice, or nondiet soft drinks.
+Good sources of sugar include glucose tablets or gel, corn syrup, honey, sugar cubes or table sugar (dissolved in water), fruit juice, or non-diet soft drinks.
 If a meal is not scheduled soon (1 hour or less), you should also eat a light snack, such as crackers and cheese or half a sandwich or drink a glass of milk to keep your blood sugar from going down again.
 You should not eat hard candy or mints because the sugar will not get into your blood stream quickly enough.
 You also should not eat foods high in fat such as chocolate because the fat slows down the sugar entering the blood stream.
 After 10 to 20 minutes, check your blood sugar again to make sure it is not still too low.

-If severe symptoms such as convulsions (seizures) or unconsciousness occur, the patient with diabetes should not be given anything to eat or drink.
+If severe symptoms, including seizures or unconsciousness occur, the patient with diabetes should not be given anything to eat or drink.
 There is a chance that he or she could choke from not swallowing correctly.
-Glucagon should be administered and the patient's doctor should be called at once.
+Glucagon should be given and the patient's doctor should be called at once.